-Frankie and his wife Rhonda are the owners of Frankie’s Pizza and Pasta, a lively little Italian restaurant in Redmond, Washington
+Frankie and his wife Rhonda owned a lively little Italian restaurant, Frankie’s Pizza and Pasta, in Redmond, Washington from 1993 to 2016.

-Frankie says about himself “On a sunny June day in 1972, just after graduating from High School, grace and good fortune smiled upon me.
-I had just gotten promoted to assistant manager in my local McDonald’s in Huntington Beach, when a cute little blond named Rhonda walked in looking for a job.
-She got hired and a week later I asked her out on a date (fraternizing with the help — a very big no-no!).
+Frankie says about himself “On a sunny June day in 1972, just after graduating from High School, God smiled on me.
+A cute little blond named Rhonda walked into the McDonald’s where I was working in Huntington Beach, California looking for a job.
+She got hired and a week later I asked her out on a date (fraternizing with the help — a big no-no!).
 She agreed, and the rest as they say, is history.
-I was a bit of a long-haired, wanna-be hippy (who wore a short-haired wig to work) and Rhonda was a little beach bunny.
 I fell head over heels, and that December we got married at the fully mature age of 19.

-But Rhonda and I got a bug to escape the rat race of Orange County.
-In 1979 we visited friends in the quiet country suburb of Woodinville, Washington.
-We liked it so much we packed up our Volkswagen bus with our two kids and all our earthly possessions, and headed north on a grand adventure.
+Rhonda and I got the bug to escape the rat race of Orange County.
+In 1979 we visited friends in Woodinville, Washington.
+We liked it so much we packed up our Volkswagen bus, our two kids, and all our earthly possessions and headed north.
 We bought a house in Woodinville where we lived for 23 years and added two more children to our famiglia.

-Neither Rhonda nor I have much formal training as chefs.
-But we both love to cook.
-So for many years I have applied myself to learning the craft of Italian cuisine.
-I attended continuing education classes at the Culinary Institute of America in Napa with my son Noah.
-And Rhonda and I have made two trips to Italy, immersing ourselves in the culture and food.
-But mostly, I have spent long hours in the kitchen, learning how to prepare traditional Italian dishes as well as creating my own original dishes from scratch.
+Neither Rhonda nor I had formal training as chefs.
+But we both love to cook and applied ourselves to learning the craft of Italian cooking.
+Rhonda and I have made three trips to Italy, immersing ourselves in the culture and food.
+But mostly, I’ve spent long hours in the kitchen, learning how to prepare traditional Italian dishes as well as creating my own original dishes from scratch.
 The best part has been enjoying the fruits of our labor.

 Today our family includes a wonderful granddaughter, Teddy, who is the joy of our lives and my frequent helper in the kitchen.
 We have been blessed!”